 - 1. Click the Add New button.
-(Pop-up figure 5-23) - 2.
-Enter the MAC address (The format for the MAC Address is XX-XX-XX-XX-XX.) and IP address in dotted-decimal notation of the computer you wish to add.

-3. Click the Save button when finished.
+(Pop-up Figure 3-26) - 2.
+Enter the MAC address (The format for the MAC Address is XX-XX-XX-XX-XX.) and IP address in dotted-decimal notation of the computer you wish to add. - 3.
+Click the Save button when finished.

+d or Modify a Address Reservation Entry

 MAC Address:

 Reserved IP Address:

 Status: Enabled ▼

+Save Return

-Figure 5-23 Add or Modify a Address Reservation Entry
+Figure 3-26 Add or Modify an Address Reservation Entry

-- 1. Click the Modify in the entry you want to modify.
+- Click the Modify in the entry you want to modify.
 If you want to delete the entry, click the Delete.

 - 2. Modify the information.

 - 3. Click the Save button.

-Click the Next button to go to the next page and Click the Previous button to return the previous page.
+Click the Next button to go to the next page and Click the Previous button to return the previous

-Note: The function won't take effect until the router reboots.
+The function won't take effect until the router reboots.

-5.7 Forwarding
+3.7 Forwarding

-Figure 5-24 The Forwarding menu
+Figure 3-27 The Forwarding menu

-There are four submenus under the Forwarding menu (shown in figure 5-24): Virtual Servers, Port Triggering, DMZ and UPnP.
+There are four submenus under the Forwarding menu (shown in Figure 3-27): Virtual Servers, Port Triggering, DMZ and UPnP.
 Click any of them, and you will be able to configure the corresponding function.
 The detailed explanations for each submenu are provided below.

-5.7.1 Virtual Servers
+3.7.1 Virtual Servers

 Virtual servers can be used for setting up public services on your LAN, such as DNS, Email and FTP.
 A virtual server is defined as a service port, and all requests from the Internet to this service port will be redirected to the computer specified by the server IP.
 Any PC that was used for a virtual server must have a static or reserved IP Address because its IP Address may change when using the DHCP function.
-You can set up virtual servers on this page, shown in figure 5-25:
+You can set up virtual servers on this page, shown in Figure 3-28:

-Figure 5-25 Virtual Servers
+Figure 3-28 Virtual Servers

 - Service Port The numbers of External Ports.
-You can type a service port or a range of service ports (the format is XXX - YYY, XXX is Start port, YYY is End port). - > IP Address The IP Address of the PC providing the service application. - Protocol The protocol used for this application, either TCP, UDP, or All (all protocols supported by the router). - > Status The status of this entry either Enabled or Disabled.
+You can type a service port or a range of service ports (the format is XXX YYY, XXX is the start port, YYY is the end port). - > IP Address The IP Address of the PC providing the service application. - > Protocol The protocol used for this application, either TCP, UDP, or All (all protocols supported by the router). - > Status The status of this entry either Enabled or Disabled.